HuguesGuilleus/HuguesGuilleus/README.md

-👋 Hi, I’m @HuguesGuilleus, a french enginner student deveoppper at [ISTY](https://www.isty.uvsq.fr).
+👋 Hi, I’m @HuguesGuilleus, a french enginner and teacher for eight year old children.

 I code in Go, and little in Rust and Js.

-I work on [blache](https://github.com/HuguesGuilleus/blache) and [isty-search](https://github.com/HuguesGuilleus/isty-search).